United States Congressional Joint Committee on Taxation: History

 The first Chief of Staff of the Joint Committee on Internal Revenue Taxation was L.H.
 Parker, who had been the chief investigator on Senator Couzens' Select Senate Committee.
 The Revenue Act of 1926 required the Joint Committee on Internal Revenue Taxation to publish from time to time for public examination and analysis proposed measures and methods for the simplification of internal revenue taxes and required the Joint Committee to provide a written report to the House and Senate by December 31, 1927, with such recommendations as it deemed advisable.
 The Joint Committee published its initial report on November 15, 1927, and made various recommendations to simplify the federal tax system, including a recommendation for the restructuring of the federal income tax title.

 In the Revenue Act of 1928, the Joint Committee's authority was extended to the review of all refunds or credits of any income, war-profits, excess-profits, or estate or gift tax in excess of $75,000.
 In addition, the Act required the Joint Committee to make an annual report to the Congress with respect to such refunds and credits, including the names of all persons and corporations to whom amounts are credited or payments are made, together with the amounts credit or paid to each.

 Since 1928, the threshold for review of large tax refunds has been increased from $75,000 to $2 million in various steps and the taxes to which such review applies has been expanded.
 Other than that, the Joint Committee's responsibilities under the Internal Revenue Code have remained essentially unchanged since 1928.

 While the statutory mandate of the Joint Committee has not changed significantly, the tax legislative process, however, has.

 There are five members of each house on the committee, which has no subcommittees.
 The committee leadership (chair/vice chair and ranking member/vice ranking member) between the House and Senate at the start of each session of the congressional term (once per year).
 The tables below use the leadership titles from the start of each Congress' first session.

+Chairs

+A list of former chairs is listed below.